 The employee visa sponsorship process in the UAE is straightforward once you understand the steps.
 But there are details that catch people off guard, especially around costs, visa quotas, and timing.
 This guide walks through the entire process so you know exactly what to expect before you start.

 Employee visa sponsorship is the process through which your UAE company becomes the legal sponsor of a foreign worker's residence and work permit.
+This is separate from your own investor or partner visa as the company owner, which you receive as part of the company formation process.
 As the sponsor, your company takes on certain legal and financial responsibilities for that employee during the term of their visa.

 The full process typically takes two to four weeks from start to finish.
 Total costs range from AED 3,000 to AED 7,000 per employee, depending on your company location, visa type, and insurance costs.
-Under UAE labor law, the employer is responsible for covering all visa-related costs.
+Under Federal Decree Law No. 33 of 2021, the employer is responsible for covering all visa-related costs.
+(Source: UAE Government, 2026)

 Who Can Sponsor an Employee Visa

 Not every company is immediately eligible to sponsor employees.
-Before you begin the process, you need to confirm four things.
+Before you begin the process, you need to confirm four things: an active trade license, a valid establishment card, available visa quota, and a clean compliance record with no outstanding fines or labor complaints.

-First, your trade license must be active and valid.
+Your trade license must be active and valid.
 Whether you are operating in a free zone or on the mainland, your license needs to be current and not expired or under renewal.
+If your license is in the renewal window, most authorities will not process new visa applications until the renewal is complete.
+Make sure your license renewal is handled well ahead of any planned hiring.

-Second, your establishment card must be up to date.
+Your establishment card must be up to date.
 This card is issued by the Ministry of Human Resources and Emiratisation (MOHRE) for mainland companies, or by your free zone authority.
 It confirms your company is registered and authorized to employ workers.
+For mainland companies, the establishment card is linked to your MOHRE account and must be renewed annually alongside your trade license.

-Fourth, your company must have no outstanding fines, labor complaints, or violations with MOHRE or the free zone authority.
+Your company must have no outstanding fines, labor complaints, or violations with MOHRE or the free zone authority.
+Companies flagged in the Wage Protection System (WPS) for late salary payments, or those with unresolved labor disputes, will find their visa applications blocked until the issues are resolved.

 Types of Employee Visas Available

 The green visa is a newer option introduced in 2022.
 It is valid for five years and does not require employer sponsorship.
-It is available to skilled professionals earning above a certain salary threshold, freelancers, and investors.
+It is available to skilled professionals earning above AED 15,000 per month (or holding a bachelor's degree with a minimum salary of AED 10,000), freelancers with a valid freelance permit, and investors.
 The green visa gives the holder more flexibility because they are not dependent on an employer for their residency status.
+Holders also get a longer grace period of up to six months if they leave their job, compared to 30 days for standard visa holders.
+(Source: Federal Authority for Identity and Citizenship)

 The Step-by-Step Sponsorship Process